-Inhalation IF INHALED: If breathing is difficult, remove victim to fresh air and keep at rest in a position comfortable for breathing.
-Maintain an open airway.
-Loosen tight clothing such as a collar, tie, belt or waistband.
-If symptoms persist, obtain medical attention.
+IF INHALED: If breathing is difficult, remove victim to fresh air and keep at rest in ingest.
+If swallowed then seek immediate medical assistance.

-IF ON SKIN (or hair): Remove contaminated clothing immediately and wash affected skin with plenty of water or soap and water.
-If irritation (redness, rash, blistering) develops, get medical attention.
+IF ON SKIN (or hair): Remove contaminated clothing immediately and drench affected skin with plenty of water, then wash with soap and water.
+If irritation medical advice/attention.

+(redness, rash, blistering) develops, get medical attention.

 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-If eye irritation persists, get medical advice/attention.
+If eye irritation persists, get